sebastianspicker/practice-relay/README.md

 A working tree for practice-relay with an evolving implementation history.

 ## Overview
-practice-relay records the stable project shape and the work still worth checking.
+practice-relay documents maintained build commands, known limits, and remaining work.

 ## Status
 Lifecycle stage: core-build-out.
-Earlier setup detail now lives in maintained guidance.
+Maintenance guidance now reflects the stable shape.

 ## Development
 - Aligned local and CI checks for handoff.